 Weirdly enough, Facebook can tell if someone has visited your website.

-So if someone does visit your website, Facebook can retarget that person afterwards, and show them ads for your restaurant to keep you top of mind.
+So if someone does visit your website, Facebook can retarget that person afterward, and show them ads for your restaurant to keep you top of mind.

 By reminding people about you on the world’s most popular social media site, you’ll have a great chance of eventually getting them through your doors.